 In October, Ferreira accompanies his son Jordan for the second time, driving him to a new American tour with his rock band ElixirOnMute.
 Ferreira becomes bus driver again.
 With his son Jordan (guitar and vocals), Jon Reshard (bass), Padget Nanton (drums) and Evan La Ruffa (Tour Manager), Ferreira drives the band to Massachusetts (Boston), New Hampshire (Allenstown), New Jersey (Hoboken), Ohio (Columbus), Indiana (Fort Wayne), Missouri (Kansas City) and Wisconsin (Milwaukee and Madison).

 Along his career, Ferreira has released numerous record projects.
-Next to his albums, he adds up 4 EPs, 16 singles, 20 compilations, 3 live albums, 16 musical collaborations, 1 VHS, 8 DVDs, and an amazing number of music videos.
+Next to his albums, he adds up 4 EPs, 18 singles, 24 compilations, 3 live albums, 18 musical collaborations, 1 VHS, 9 DVDs, and 141 music videos.

 Today, Ferreira is songwriter, performer, musician, producer and graduate in musicology.
 Despite his worldwide success, he still depends on the Portuguese dictionary to write his lyrics.
 The name Jorge Ferreira is known throughout the Portuguese speaking world.
 Prompted by great entrepreneurs, he commands the largest audiences in the world, and is recognized as one of the worlds most beloved artists wherever he goes.
 Ferreira tours in 16 to 20 countries, sometimes invited by U.S. authorities to sing the Portuguese national anthem at the world championships Portuguese football, usually when the national team plays in the U.S.A.
 Now known in Portugal as one of the greatest artists and composers of Portuguese pop music, with an estimate of more than six million albums sold… Making history with every note.
 Ferreira is the most famous Portuguese singer of the United States in so far as reference number one in Portuguese music.